TimeWarpEngineering/timewarp-state/Source/TimeWarp.State/Components/TimeWarpStateComponent.md

 ### 2. Instance Tracking

-- Generates a unique `Id` for each component instance (Claude: The Primary purpose of the ID is for placing of subscriptions )
+- Generates a unique `Id` for each component instance
+- The primary purpose of the ID is for placing of subscriptions
-- Useful for debugging and component identification
+- Also useful for debugging and component identification

 ### 3. Render Mode Management

 - Supports multiple render modes: Static, PreRendering, Server, and WebAssembly (Wasm)
-- Detects and caches the current render mode for optimization
+- Caches the reflection information used to determine the `ConfiguredRenderMode`
 - Provides `ConfiguredRenderMode` property for render mode-specific logic

 ### 4. State Management